testcontainers/testcontainers-site/content/community-champions/holly-cummins.md

 I was aware of Testcontainers, but hadn't used them personally until I started working on Quarkus.
 Quarkus has a deep integration with Testcontainers, so I ended up learning Testcontainers and Quarkus at the same time.

 ### What’s your favourite Testcontainers module?
-I use the postgresql testcontainer all the time.
+I use the PostgreSQL Testcontainers module all the time.

 ### What are your favourite features for Testcontainers?
 It's great how there are pre-defined Testcontainers modules, but users can also bring their own container.